AngryLawyer/a-dabblers-adventures-in-rust/slides.md

 !!!basics.rs:3-1

-We have to explicitly make thing mutable if we want to change their value.
+We have to explicitly make things mutable if we want to change their value.

 !!!basics.rs:3-2